holten-bradley/portfolio/README.md

 # portfolio
-Portfolio of completed projects through the University of Minnesota and person completion.
+Portfolio of completed projects through the University of Minnesota and personal achievement.